Published April 2016

 Today, Daniel Alegre, Google’s President of Global Partnerships, will share an update on new partnerships for DoubleClick’s video business and announce two new features for broadcasters in DoubleClick for Publishers in his keynote at the NAB Show.
 The new features are Dynamic Ad Insertion, enabling ads to be personalized for each unique viewer watching live or on-demand TV programming; and smarter ad breaks that give broadcasters and distributors greater control.

-Personalized TV ads with DoubleClick Dynamic Ad Insertion
+Personalized TV advertising with DoubleClick Dynamic Ad Insertion

 Addressable TV advertising, with ads tailored for individual viewers, has long been on the wish list for broadcasters, distributors and advertisers.
 Tailored ads tend to perform better for advertisers, since they reach the right audience with the right message.
 They also mean more relevant and useful ads for viewers.